-The fireplace is often the focal point in a living room and therefore an ideal place to spruce up for the holidays.
-However, it’s important to observe safety precautions in doing so because some décor can be fire hazards.
-Christmas garlands, for example, make the hearth lovelier, but these can easily catch fire with their thin needles.
+The fireplace is often the focal point in a living room which makes it an ideal place to spruce up for the holidays.
+When using Christmas foliage as fireplace mantel décor, it’s important to make sure your setup isn’t a fire hazard.
+Christmas garlands for the fireplace, for example, may look lovely but have thin needles that can easily catch fire.

-As the holidays are the season for enjoying the company of family and friends, an accident is the last thing you would want to happen.
-Here are a few safety measures to help ensure a worry-free and safe holiday.
+The holiday season is meant for enjoying the company of family and friends so an accident is the last thing we’d want during this time.
+Here are some safety measures to have worry-free and safe celebrations.

 The mantel above the fireplace is the ideal location for foliage.
-Place your garlands on the mantel shelf, and fasten them to the surface using non-flammable materials.
-Make sure that the foliage doesn’t dangle to avoid it catching fire.
-Other ornaments such as Christmas balls, angels, or stockings should be kept away from the fire box.
-A closed fireplace setup, pictured above, allows you safely drape décor from the mantel.
+Place your fireplace Christmas décor on the mantelshelf, and fasten them to the surface using non-flammable materials.
+Make sure that your evergreen mantelpiece doesn’t dangle to avoid it catching fire.
+Other fireplace decorations such as Christmas balls, ribbons, or stockings should be kept away from the firebox.
+A closed hearth setup, pictured above, is one of the safest fireplace mantel ideas which allows you to safely drape décor.

-Be sure to choose garlands and wreaths made with fire-retardant materials, which is a feature of Balsam Hill foliage.
-Our décor has been awarded the Good Housekeeping seal since 2009, after passing a number of product quality tests, among which is a flammability check.
+When choosing garlands and wreaths, go for those made with fire-retardant materials like Balsam Hill foliage.
+Our décor was awarded the 2009 Good Housekeeping seal after passing product quality tests which include a flammability check.

-When using wreaths and garlands that have built-in lights around the fireplace, ensure that all the bulbs are screwed in properly.
+Before using pre-lit wreaths and garlands around the fireplace, check that all the bulbs are screwed in properly.
 There should be no exposed wiring that may cause a short circuit.
-Keep wires and cords away from the fire box.
+Be sure to keep wires and cords away from the firebox.